Sugandhi13/amritsar-tourism/README.md

 and meets my expectation.
 The footers are no more going over the text on small screens and navigation menu also handled in a better way on big and small screens.

+I've created an archive folder and kept the all old files (html and css) in that folder.

 ### Am I Responsive

 ![Am-I-Responsive](assets/readme_images/amiresponsiveimage.jpg)